Saša Papac: Early career

-Papac started his career with NK Široki Brijeg in the Premier League of Bosnia and Herzegovina in 2000.
-He made fourteen appearances, scoring once for the club.
+Papac started his career with Široki Brijeg in the Bosnian Premier League in 2000.
+He made fourteen legaue appearances, scoring once for the club.

-He then moved to Austria with FC Kärnten a year later.
+He then moved to Austria with Kärnten a year later.
 Papac spent three years with Kärnten, making 100 appearances and scoring on three occasions.
 When Kärnten were relegated from the Austrian Bundesliga in 2004 he joined Austria Wien.
-Whilst in Vienna he would make 76 appearances (with three goals) and win the league in 2006.
+While in Vienna he made 76 appearances (with three goals) and won the league in 2006.
 He was also part of the side which won successive Austrian Cups in 2005 and 2006.

 Rangers

 He signed for Rangers on 31 August 2006 for a fee of £450,000.
 He became Rangers' third signing from Austria Vienna in the 2006 summer transfer window, after Libor Sionko and Filip Šebo.
 Papac made his debut for Rangers on 17 September 2006, coming on as a half time substitute for Steven Smith in a Scottish Premier League game against Hibernian.
 The side went on to lose the match 2–1.

 With the arrival of Walter Smith in January 2007, Papac lost his place in the first team.
 He struggled to get into the side, making only one appearance in over two months, but returned towards the end of the season on the left side of defence.
 He was linked with a move to French club Saint-Etienne in the summer but rejected it in order to claim a first-team spot.

+He spent the early part of his career as a central defender but during his six-year stint at Rangers developed into a left-back.
 In the 2007–08 season Papac was a regular at left-back and played in the Scottish Cup, League Cup and UEFA Cup finals.
 Papac netted his first goal for Rangers on his 83rd appearance for the club, during a league match against Dundee United on 4 November 2008.
 He signed a two-year contract extension in November 2008 that would keep him at the club until the summer of 2011.
 In season 2008–09, Papac made 39 appearances and won both the League and Scottish Cup.
 Papac made 46 appearances the following season and won the League for the second consecutive time along with the League Cup.

-On 17 May 2011, Papac signed a new one-year contract extension with Rangers just two days after helping the club to a third consecutive championship.
-In August 2011, it was announced that Papac would miss about a month of the footballing season after suffering from a bout of pneumonia.
+During an Old Firm defeat to Celtic on 2 March 2011, Papac was knocked out after being hit in the face by a strike from Mark Wilson.
+Papac signed a new one-year contract extension with Rangers just two days after helping the club to a third consecutive championship.

-On 4 May 2012, Papac announced that he would be leaving Rangers at the end of the current footballing season.
+On 4 May 2012, Papac revealed that he would be leaving Rangers at the end of the season.